felipe88alves/math_abs_investigation/README.md

 This investigation was specific to the [Abs](https://github.com/golang/go/blob/master/src/math/abs.go) function of the math package.
 This functions receives a float64 data type as argument and returns the its absolute number also as a float64.
 I saw that @randall77 and others worked on optimizations for the `Abs` function that rely on IEE 754 binary representation of floats.
 As such, the `Abs` function currently only supports float64 type as an argument.

-The proposal was to use generics to take in any of the following basic number data types and object with their underlying types (~):
+The proposal was to use generics to take in any of the following basic number data types or objects with underlying basic number data types (~):
 - ~int,
 - ~int8,
 - ~int16,